 Become a fan of h2g2

-George Speck was born in 1822 of a Native-American mother1 and an African-American father.
-His father was a jockey, and when he grew up he took his father's professional name, Crum.
-Following early career moves as a tracker and trader, Crum finally found his niche in life as a chef.
+George Speck, the father of the potato crisp, was born in 1822 of a Native-American mother1 and an African-American father.
+His father was a jockey and when George grew up he took his father's professional name, which was Crum.
+Following early career moves as a tracker and trader, Crum eventually found his niche in life as a chef.
 George Crum was what his countrymen would call 'ornery' and in a fit of pique one evening in 1853, he invented what could arguably be called the Western world's favourite snack.

 Crum was a chef at Cary Moon's restaurant in Saratoga, New York.
 He had a bit of a reputation for being bad-tempered and diners were generally loathe to return food to his kitchen because of this.
 It was rumoured that, should a meal be returned to Crum, it might have been replaced with a better meal but was just as likely to be sent back even more inedible than it had been in the first instance.
 Diners saw Crum as a challenge and while some would storm out in protest at his behaviour, others would try to test his patience.